 Distributions in dismissed cases should be made by the chapter 13 trustee at the earliest practicable date following the disposition of all motions for administrative expenses that are timely filed or that are deemed allowed pursuant to BLR 4001-1.
 Timely filed motions for administrative expenses will be those filed within 21 days of the dismissal order.

 Local Rule 3011-1.
-Notice of Application for Withdrawal of Unclaimed Funds from Registry of the Court.
+Unclaimed Funds.